 - Labor strikes

 Including a liquidated damages clause is not without risks.
-The amount agreed upon may not be enough to cover the full amount of damages that the owner suffered.
+The amount agreed upon may not cover the damages the owner suffered.
 Or it may be greater than the amount a court would have ordered.
-However, with a liquidated damages clause, the owner can be assured that he or she will recover some amount for delay in construction, and the contractor can limit his or her exposure.